panda3d/panda3d-docs/source/intro/tutorial/starting-panda3d.rst

     Running the Program
     -------------------

-    To run your program on Windows or Mac, enter the following in a terminal (command prompt):
+    On Windows, Python is already included with Panda3D.
+To run your program, enter the following in a terminal (command prompt):

     .. code-block:: bash

         ppython filename.py

-    To run it on GNU/Linux, enter the following in a terminal:
+    To run it on GNU/Linux or macOS, enter the following in a terminal:

     .. code-block:: bash